Schema & Profiling Tab

 Schema List

-The table displays the detected schema for your source, including field names, data types, nullability settings, and profiled statistics.
+The table displays the detected schema for your source and catalog asset, including field names, data types, nullability settings, and profiled statistics.

 From this section you can:

-• View the full list of fields and their data types.
+• View the full list of fields, their data types, descriptions, and statistics.

-• Search for specific fields, filter by data type, and sort the list order.
+• Search for specific; filter by Data type, Glossary term, Classification, and data quality Dimension; and Sort the list order.

 • Update nullability settings and data types to better reflect your data structure.
 (The Update schema button is available for sources, but not catalog assets.)